IanBUK/MotionCal/README.md

 # Internal changes
 ## `logging.c`

-###`logMessage` appends a line to the log written to `log.txt` in the application folder
+### `logMessage` appends a line to the log written to `log.txt` in the application folder
-###`debugPrint` can be used for listing out the content of a `const unsigned char *` to `log.txt`.
+### `debugPrint` can be used for listing out the content of a `const unsigned char *` to `log.txt`.
-###`logTerminalSettings` logs some members of an `termios` instance.
+### `logTerminalSettings` logs some members of an `termios` instance.

 ## `serialdata.c`
 I've split `serialdata.c` into `serialdata.c`, `serialdata.messaging.c` and `serialdata.parsing.c` - as I added new callback routes I found the class was getting too large for my brain.

 I've updated the reading of new lines from the serial port - it kept failing as is.
-This might be to macOS changes - I've no reason to think the code itself was wrong.
+This might be due to macOS changes - I've no reason to think the code itself was wrong.

 ## `imuread.h`
 New `typedef structs` added to support: